-Asuris believes in the power of information to transform the health care system.
-The Patient review feature on our website gives our members the opportunity to provide feedback on their experiences with participating providers, including physicians, dentists, other health care professionals and facilities.
+We believe in the power of information to transform the health care system.
+The Patient Reviews feature on our website gives our members the opportunity to provide feedback on their experiences with providers, including physicians, dentists, other health care professionals and facilities.

 Members have two access points to provide feedback:

-2. From the provider profile within the authenticated Find a doctor tool, allowing the member to provide more immediate feedback
+From the provider profile within the authenticated Find a doctor tool

-Our members can give providers an overall numerical ranking and provide comments about their experience.
-The reviews are posted to the Find a doctor tool on our website and are visible to all users, both public and authenticated, of our provider search tool.
+Our members can give providers an overall or detailed rating and provide comments about their experience.
+The reviews are posted to the Find a doctor tool and are visible to all public and authenticated users.

-Patient reviews allows members to share information in a semi-public setting, creating a level of patient transparency and directness.
-We have taken steps to encourage responsible use of this feature, including:
+Patient Reviews allow members to share their input, creating a level of patient transparency and directness.
+We have taken these steps to encourage responsible use of this feature:

-- Members are required to use a unique screen name and agree to our transparency tool partner's Conditions of use (PDF) (beginning on page two) before posting any comments about their experience with a provider.
+- Members must use a unique screen name and agree to our transparency vendor’s conditions of use (PDF) (beginning on page two) before posting any comments about their experience with a provider.

-- The Conditions of use prohibits members from posting any material or information that is "illegal, unlawful, obscene, threatening, harassing, abusive, harmful, false, misleading, defamatory, or invasive of privacy."
-The Conditions of use also require the member to acknowledge that they are legally responsible for the information they post on the tool.
+- The conditions of use prohibits members from posting any material or information that is "illegal, unlawful, obscene, threatening, harassing, abusive, harmful, false, misleading, defamatory, or invasive of privacy."
+Members are also required to acknowledge that they are legally responsible for the information they post on the tool.

-- We review each comment before it is posted (and therefore visible to users) to determine whether the comment violates the Conditions of use.
+We review each comment before it is posted to determine whether the comment violates the conditions of use.

-If you feel that your patient's comments violate the Conditions of use, please send your appeal in writing via an email or letter to your provider consultant.
-You will be notified that we have received your appeal within three business days.
-The Patient review appeals team will then notify you of their decision within 10 business days.
-If the patient's comments are determined to adhere to the Conditions of use, the comments will remain posted.
-If, however, it's determined that the patient's comments violate the Conditions of use, the comment will be removed.
+If you feel that your patient's comments violate the conditions of use, please send your appeal in writing to your provider experience manager.
+You will be notified within three business days that we have received your appeal.
+The Patient Reviews appeals team will then notify you of their decision within 10 business days.
+If the patient's comments are determined to adhere to the conditions of use, the comments will remain posted.
+However, if the appeals team determines that the patient's comments violate the conditions of use, the comment will be removed.

 If you would like to post a response to your patients' comments, begin by:

-- Carefully reviewing our vendor's (HealthSparq's) Conditions of use (PDF) (beginning on page two).
+Carefully reviewing our transparency vendor’s conditions of use (PDF) (beginning on page two)

 Before your comments are posted: